NH1900/Online_Restaurant/README.md

 * [Future](#future)

 # Background
-Built a Online restaurant for students to ordering dishes.
+Built an Online restaurant for students to ordering dishes.
 # Usage
 ## Restaurant